 And then it happened.

-The thing that lead me here, something that turned my blood to ice water, my bowels to jelly.
+The thing that led me here, something that turned my blood to ice water and my bowels to jelly.

 ‘Goodnight, Andrew,’ her rasping voice hissed from the darkness.